I am teaching:

 - Introduction to Multimedia Reporting (Journal 301)--In this course, you'll learn how to produce digital news packages, AND how to find and use reliable data from government, academic and advocacy group sources on the web.
 You'll be writing in-depth stories, shooting photos and creating podcasts on current topics in the news, including the economy, the presidential election, food and agriculture policy and the environment.
 Several of my spring semester students are working this summer in internships at WBUR and WGBH in Boston, The Greenfield Recorder and The Daily Hampshire Gazette, among other places.
 Come on down!

-- First Year Student Seminar (197)--If you're a first-year student or transfer, take this course!
+- First Year Student Seminar (191)--Welcome to UMass, grasshopper.
 We'll talk about careers, courses, advising, and the program expectations, all with the goal of making sure this program is the right fit for you.
 We'll visit the student media outlets, where you can pick up an assignment or join their teams.
 (They want you!)
 I am particularly proud of this course, since I developed it, and students tell me all the time what a difference it made in their UMass experience.

-I also don't LinkIn with undergrads, and only with students who have earned an A or a B in my three or four credit courses once they've graduated.
+I LinkIn selectively, only with graduates, and only with those whose work I vouch for and who have earned an A or a B in my three or four credit courses.
+If you want to LinkIn with me after graduation, take a course with me.

-But hey, let's really get social.
-Come see me in person.
 My door is ALWAYS OPEN for anyone who'd like to yack with me face to face.
-I teach my Launchpad course in the spring, but I'm available all day on Thursdays to talk about jobs, resumes, internships and life in general.
+I teach my Launchpad course in the spring, but I'm available Tuesday and Thursday afternoons to talk about jobs, resumes, internships and scholarships.

 Where to find me